rcarvello/mysqlreflection/README.md

 * Useful PHPDOC information about table, fields and the usage of class, attributes and methods.

-Developers can quickly use these classes on their application.<br>
+Developers can quickly use these classes on their application.

-Into the beans directory are located some auto generated classes of a MySQL schema.<br>
+Into the beans directory are located some auto generated classes of a MySQL schema.

-DDL for MySQL schema is into a script file located into "sql" directory.<br>
+DDL for MySQL schema is into a script file located into "sql" directory.

-There is also a simple tester script "app_run_bean.php" for showing usage of a generated class<br>
+There is also a simple tester script "app_run_bean.php" for showing usage of a generated class.

 ### Utility GUI
 ![alt tag](https://raw.githubusercontent.com/rcarvello/mysqlreflection/master/docs/gui.png)